MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 - Avoid manipulating wrappers such as `Integer <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/Integer.html>`_ and `Long <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/Long.html>`_ objects, use primitive types instead.
 Such objects are allocated in Java heap memory and require boxing/unboxing extra code operations.
 - Avoid using the `service <https://repository.microej.com/artifacts/ej/library/runtime/service/>`_ library.
 Use singletons or `Constants.getClass() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/bon/Constants.html#getClass-java.lang.String->`_ instead.
 The service library require class reflection and to embed API and implementation type names.
 - Avoid using the Java Collections Framework.
-In addition to the heavy library code size, the internal structures require to use more memory than necessary to hold the elements (for example, the default `ArrayList constructor <https://repository.microej.com/javadoc/microej_5.x/apis/java/util/ArrayList.html#ArrayList-->`_ API require to allocate space for ten elements).
+This OpenJDK standard library has not been designed for memory constrained devices.

   - Use raw arrays instead of `List <https://repository.microej.com/javadoc/microej_5.x/apis/java/util/List.html>`_ objects.
 The `ArrayTools <https://repository.microej.com/javadoc/microej_5.x/apis/ej/basictool/ArrayTools.html>`_ class provided utility methods for common array manipulations.
   - Use `PackedMap <https://repository.microej.com/javadoc/microej_5.x/apis/ej/basictool/map/PackedMap.html>`_ instead of `Map <https://repository.microej.com/javadoc/microej_5.x/apis/java/util/Map.html>`_ objects.
 It provides similar APIs and features with no extra cost in heap.
+  - In exceptional case where the target device is only RAM footprint constrained, use collection constructors that allow to set the internal structures capacity.
+For example, use the `ArrayList(int initialCapacity) <https://repository.microej.com/javadoc/microej_5.x/apis/java/util/ArrayList.html#ArrayList-int->`_ constructor instead of the `default one <https://repository.microej.com/javadoc/microej_5.x/apis/java/util/ArrayList.html#ArrayList-->`_ which will allocate space for ten elements.

-- Avoid using EDC ``java.util.Timer`` (deprecated).
-Use `ej.bon.Timer <https://repository.microej.com/javadoc/microej_5.x/apis/ej/bon/Timer.html>`_ instead.
-If both are integrated, almost all the code is embedded twice.
+- Use `ej.bon.Timer <https://repository.microej.com/javadoc/microej_5.x/apis/ej/bon/Timer.html>`_ instead of deprecated EDC ``java.util.Timer``.
+When both are integrated, almost all the code is embedded twice.
-- Use :ref:`BON constants <section.classpath.elements.constants>` wherever possible
+- Use :ref:`BON constants <section.classpath.elements.constants>` wherever possible:

   - when writing debug code or optional code, use the ``if (Constants.getBoolean()) { ... }`` pattern.
-That way, the optional code will not be embedded if the constant is set ``false`` when building the production firmware.
+That way, the optional code will not be embedded in the production firmware if the constant is set to ``false``.
   - replace the use of :ref:`System Properties <system_properties>` when both key and values are compile-time constants.
-System Properties should be reserved for runtime lookup, and it also require to embed the key and the value as strings.
+System Properties should be reserved for runtime lookup, and also require to embed the key and the value as intern strings.

-- Avoid abrupt exit (using ``break``, ``continue`` or ``return``) that jumps over a ``synchronized`` block.
-At each exit point, some extra code is generated to properly release the monitor.
+- Avoid declaring abrupt exit statements (``break``, ``continue``, ``throw`` or ``return``) that jump over a ``synchronized`` block.
+At each exit point, some extra code is generated to release the monitor properly.
 - Avoid overriding `Object.equals(Object) <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/Object.html#equals-java.lang.Object->`_ and `Object.hashCode() <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/Object.html#hashCode-->`_, use ``==`` operator instead if it is sufficient.
 The :ref:`correct implementation of these methods <equals_hashcode>` needs code.
-- Avoid calling ``equals()`` and ``hashCode()`` on ``Object`` references, otherwise all overridden methods for every selected class will be embedded.
+- Avoid calling ``equals()`` and ``hashCode()`` methods directly on ``Object`` references, otherwise all overridden methods for every selected classes will be embedded.
-- Avoid creating inlined anonymous objects (such as ``Runnable`` objects).
-Declare explicit classes instead, as a new anonymous class is created at declared for each inlined object.
-Moreover, each enclosed final variable is treated as a field of the class.
+- Avoid creating inlined anonymous objects (such as ``new Runnable(){ ... }`` objects), otherwise a new anonymous class is created for each inlined object.
+Moreover, each enclosed final variable is added as a field of the anonymous class.
+Declare an explicit class instead.
 - Replace constant arrays and objects initialization in ``static final`` fields by :ref:`immutables objects <section.classpath.elements.immutables>`.
 Otherwise it generates initialization code which requires execution time and allocates objects in Java heap.

 MicroEJ Platform Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~